Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

 Proliferation of Programmatic

-Digital Ad Spending in Italy: The Upward Trend Continues
+Digital Ad Spending in Spain: The Upward Trend Continues

-Digital ad spending in Italy continues its steady ascent projected to reach $1.95 billion by 2020 according to eMarketer.
-This spending trajectory is similar in direction for search, mobile, and digital video.
-And as digital marketing and advertising expenditures surpass other media forms, programmatic in-housing becomes attractive for brands that desire to more closely control their digital advertising strategy and outcomes.
+Digital ad spending in Spain, including display, mobile, video, and search, continues its steady ascent and is expected to climb to $2.57 billion by 2020, according to eMarketer.
+As digital marketing and advertising expenditures surpass other media forms, programmatic in-housing becomes attractive for brands that desire to more closely control their digital advertising strategy and outcomes.

 During our interviews with brands, one brand marketer sees programmatic in-housing starting with display and expanding to other digital marketing and advertising forms, such as search and social media buys.
 “We’re not just thinking about what all this (in-housing) looks like long-term programmatically, it’s what does it start to look like long-term digital,” a brand marketer said.

-Non-Programmatic Brands in Italy Are More Likely to Explore Programmatic
+Non-Programmatic Brands in Spain and Italy are Most Likely to Explore Programmatic

 Depth of In-Housing Programmatic Varies

 Within the 65 percent of brands reporting to be programmatically active, a significantly large portion, 86 percent across all five markets, have either fully or partially moved programmatic buying functions in-house and plan to continue this course of action.
-At 86 percent, the Italian in-house rate was in line with the average.
+At 78 percent, the Spain in-house rate was lowest among the five markets.
 Following provides additional detail on the depth of in-housing:

 - No Plans to Bring Programmatic In-House – Just 2 percent of brands across the five markets will continue to depend on media agencies and DSPs to execute their programmatic functions.

-Our discussions with marketplace leaders depicted an evolutionary process of in-housing, whereby brands are situated at the crawl, walk and run stages of development.
+Our discussions with marketplace leaders depicted an evolutionary process of in-housing, whereby brands are situated at the crawl, walk, and run stages of development.
 A brand marketer, for example, will be testing in-housing in one or two markets to decide whether they would like to move forward.
-The test involves these key steps:
+The test involved these key steps:

 - Industry Exploration – This involved speaking to vendors and brands to identify how they had tested in-housing aspects of their media buying so we could establish a clear hypothesis for the test.